Silver Civil Merit Medal, Type III

 Estimated market value:

 A circular medal constructed of silver.
 The obverse bears the bust of King Ernst August encompassed by the inscription "ERNST AUGUST V.G.G.
 KOENIG V. HANNOVER 1837".
-The reverse bears the inscription "VERDIENST UMS VATERLAND" within an oak leaf wreath.
+The reverse bears the inscription "VERDIENST UMS VATERLAND" (merit for the fatherland) within an oak leaf wreath.
 The edge of the medal is inscribed with the recipient's name.
 On a loop for suspension, on a light blue ribbon.

-The Civil Merit Medal was first established in 1815 by by Prince Regent George (later King George IV of Great Britain and Hanover) in the name of his father, King George III of Great Britain and Hannover.
-The Type III Civil Merit Medal was issued in 1837 by King Ernst August of Hannover to publicly recognize and award exceptional civilian merit.
+The Civil Merit Medal was established in 1815 by Prince Regent George, later King George IV of Great Britain and Hanover, in the name of his father, King George III of Great Britain and Hanover.
+The Civil Merit Medal was established to publicly recognise and award exceptional civilian merit.
+The medal was issued in two grades: Silver and Gold.
+Medals were engraved with the name of the recipient on the rim.
+The stamp of the medal was produced by William Wyon, London.

-Type III features the portrait of King Ernst August.
+Type III medals feature the portrait of King Ernst August.
+It was issued until 1846.

 Comments